magomimmo/modern-cljs/doc/tutorial-19.md

 comprehension of the details which you still have to grasp.

-Likely, most of the CLJ/CLJS open source libs are hosted on github which offers an amazing support to collaboration and social coding.
+Likely, most of the CLJ/CLJS open source libs are hosted on github which offers an amazing support for collaboration and social coding.
 Even if only few CLJ/CLJS libs have an extensive documentation and/or an associated mailing-list for submitting dubts and questions, every CLJ/CLJS lib hosted on github is supported by an articulated,